Cobbling an Edwardian Hat

 particularly the brutal-but-convenient self-threading sort.

-✂︎ HELPFUL TIP 2 ✂︎ You will lose your mind or die of blood loss hand-stitching through straw at an awkward angle.
+✂︎ HELPFUL TIP 2 ✂︎ You will lose your mind or die of blood loss hand-stitching through straw at an awkward angle with a regular (straight) needle.
 The solution is a curved needle (a.k.a. carpet, upholstery, quilting).
 They're easy to find, inexpensive, and work like a charm.
 Wish I'd discovered them sooner.

 Next step: Sew the fabric to the hat at the edge of the brim.